Requirements for Reclaimed Water

 Can I send reclaimed water to an end user on the same pathway used for wastewater effluent?

-If the reclaimed water is initially discharged to any conveyance that can be considered a state watercourse and subsequently used, then a reclaimed water provider or user may need to obtain a separate water-right authorization from the TCEQ to use the water.
-Even if you have provided notification and received written approval from the TCEQ for reuse of reclaimed water under Chapter 210, you may still need to obtain a separate water-right authorization.
+If you have provided notification and received written approval from the TCEQ for reuse of reclaimed water under Chapter 210, you will still need to obtain a separate water-right authorization if the water is discharged to any conveyance that can be considered a state watercourse before it reaches the user’s intake.
 If the reclaimed water is transferred or piped directly to the user or to a holding pond or vessel and never enters a state watercourse, then it is not state water and is not subject to water-rights restrictions.

 Do drought conditions or senior water-right calls affect my use of municipal reclaimed water?